dChiamp/dChiamp-s-Dotfiles/README.md

 great functions and aliases

-##you should:
+##you should

 -create your own .extra file to set your $PATH

--look through everything and make sure it works for you *especially in aliases, look for the ls mod that might break you
+-look through everything and make sure it works for you ..*especially in aliases, look for the ls mod that might break you

 ##custom bootstrap, run at your own risk!